mastermercury18/uniqorn/README.md

 ## Code Generation

-When you click "Run Simulation", FresaVerse generates equivalent Python code for the selected framework and sends it to the appropriate backend server.
+When you click "Run Simulation", uniqorn generates equivalent Python code for the selected framework and sends it to the appropriate backend server.

 ### For Strawberry Fields:
 ```python